ryangrankin/ryangrankin.github.io/essays/discoveringmypassionforsoftwareengineering.md

 ## My Interest in Software Engineering:

-As someone who always seeks social connection, I am excited to be a part of a field that requires collaboration with others with diverse skills and backgrounds.
-I like talking to people and building important social ties, and I believe that that will help me to be a great software engineer.
+As someone who is always seeking social connection, I am eager to be a part of a field that requires collaboration with others who bring diverse skills and backgrounds.
+I like talking to people and building social ties, and I believe that that will help me to be an effective software engineer.
 Effective software development should not depend solely on coding, but also working with and sharing ideas with others to bring ideas to life.

 ## My Current Goals: